 With a CD ladder that has money coming due every few months or every year, you’re less likely to need to make an early withdrawal and pay the penalty.
 If you’re worried that you might have to dip into your deposits, you can look for penalty-free CDs.

 If you want a safe place to keep some money and you’re underwhelmed by the interest rates offered for savings accounts, it may be time to consider the CD.
 If you have the time, setting up and maintaining a CD ladder can help you maximize the earning potential of your CDs.
-Happy saving!
+A certificate of deposit is considered a safe investment with a small but reasonable return for losing access to your money for a period of time.

 Photo credit: © iStock/ilbusca, © iStock/AfricaImages, © iStock/serggn